harishkotra/dynamic-rag-gaia/README.md

 - Real-time text processing and chunking
 - Dynamic vector database creation using Qdrant
 - Batch processing of large text inputs
-- Integration with local LLM API
+- Integration with a local Gaia node
 - Progress tracking and error handling
 - Clean, responsive UI using Tailwind CSS and shadcn/ui components